graphene-blockchain/how.bitshares.works/docs/gph_holders/tokens/pm.rst

 Prediction Markets
 ==========================

-A prediction market is a specialized BitAsset such that total debt and total collateral are always equal amounts (although asset IDs differ).
+A prediction market is a specialized gpAsset such that total debt and total collateral are always equal amounts (although asset IDs differ).
 No margin calls or force settlements may be performed on a prediction market asset.
 A prediction market is globally settled by the issuer after the event being predicted resolves, thus a prediction market must always have the `global_settle` permission enabled.
 The maximum price for global settlement or short sale of a prediction market asset is 1-to-1.

 .. contents:: Table of Contents
    :local:

 .. note:: In the following, we denote a *positive outcome* as a predication market that resolves to `true` (i.e. a price feed
           of `1`) and a *negative outcome* to resolve to `false` (i.e., a price feed of `0`)